kitled/demo-fasthtml-picocss/docs/ai-dataset.md

 > [!NOTE]
 > This is highly speculative.
 I need to run tests to know if my intuition makes sense here, and prove that current SOTA can't already do it well enough.

-This project, eventually containing about 100 HTML−FastHTML pairs, is a small but 'functionally perfect' dataset.
+This project, eventually containing about 100 HTML🡘FastHTML pairs, is a small but 'functionally perfect' dataset.

 I'd like to feed it to LLMs (prompt injection, RAG, finetune…), to see if it makes them very capable FastHTML writers and interpreters.
 I see three angles: